youngling-coder/GetWeather/README.md

 2. **By Geolocation:**
    - Share your geolocation with the bot, and it will give you the weather forecast for your current location.

+## Features

+1. **Favorite places**
+   - Add & Remove places from Featured.

+2. **Weather notifications**
+   - Revceive weather info about one of your Featured place with dinamic interval.
+(Don't forget enable Telegram notifications!)

 ## Getting Started

 To use Weather Forecast Bot, follow these steps: